 Species Polygons [ Lauren’s verbiage]

 The goal was to obtain the species predicted distribution to be able to assess broad global climatic patterns that might be driving microhabitats in lungless salamanders and specifically the arboreal microhabitat.
-To do this, the predicted geographic range for each species in the Plethodontidae family was downloaded from the International Union for Conservation of Nature’s Red List of Threatened Species (IUCN) in shapefile polygon format.
-There were some species from the (Bonnet & Blair) phylogeny that lacked distribution records due to taxonomy changes and/or lack of field work data available (all species 327, available IUCN 293).
-However, some occurrence localities were present on VertNet (website/citation?) from museum specimens collected from recent field research (additional 18 species).
-We narrowed our species list from those who are available on IUCN, those who have extra localities on VertNet, those who have microhabitat data available, and those only from the New World.
-This excluded European species that might introduce variation that is not related to this study (totaling 303 species used).
+To obtain species polygons from which we could extract climate variables, we downloaded the predicted geographic species ranges for all new world species available on the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species database (_#_ species).
+We supplemented the available species polygons by constructing similar species ranges, using reliable occurrence localities from VertNet (website/citation?) which increased our sample size to ___ new world species.
 To utilize these extra points from VertNet and create the best possible representation of the species distribution as polygons, we implemented a similar framework that IUCN does, to have the polygons be comparable and combinable.
 This framework is called making the Extent of Suitable Habitat (ESH) from both observing the Area of Occurrence (AOO) and the Extent of Occurrence (EOO) around the point localities.
 The AOO does not take into account the places it biologically could go and EOO takes into account this and the places it biologically can’t go such as the ocean and other specified parameters.
 By analyzing both of these and creating polygon that takes into account the places it can/can’t go and the number of occurrences/densities of the localities, we were able to construct the ESH by similar standards as does IUCN, given the data available.
 We combined the study-made polygons with the IUCN polygons to get one big distribution for the arboreal and terrestrial salamanders’ microhabitat.
 These polygons were used to assess the breadth of climate within them to see the range of conditions each species is likely to experience within their predicted distribution.
 These polygons also were a proxy to make the point data for Environmental Niche Model (ENM) because point data was not available through the IUCN website that specified which points were used to make their polygons.
 Pseudo-occurrence sample points from polygons (1) that are representative of the predicted distributional range for each species was the next step to be able to implement these ranges in a suitable model.
 The coordinates of the centroids of each gridded cell were used to represent this broad distribution to determine global patterns and be our sample points.

 The point data itself was generated by first gridding the polygon by a resolution and then taking the centroid of each gridded cell as a point.
 This obviously heavily depended on the resolution used and resulted in a range of possible points, which introduced some complications.
 Using the resolution that our climate data was at, gave us way too many points to use in the Maxent model and caused the model to overpredict based those points.
 The opposite would be to use too few points and then the risk would be for the model to overfit based on those points.
 To alleviate these problems, we tested the impact of a few parameters such as the resolution and the resulting Area Under the Curve (AUC) score of the maxent model.